Updated on

 You can then use your prescription to purchase glasses and contacts from your eye doctor or an online retailer.

-If you already have a valid prescription, we suggest purchasing glasses and contact lenses online.
+We suggest purchasing glasses and contact lenses online if you already have a valid prescription.
 They are usually cheaper than purchasing eyewear from a doctor’s office.

 You don’t need to buy contacts/glasses from wherever you got the prescription.

 Our number one choice for glasses is Warby Parker.
-They are an independent retailer that sells stylish glasses and sunglasses.
-They also sell contacts.
+They’re an independent retailer that sells glasses, sunglasses, and contacts.

 You can use your HSA or FSA funds at Warby Parker.